SteeveDroz/drive-alone/README.md

 ### Graphics

-Displaying the cars, the truck, the captors, etc. is a project in itself.
+Displaying the cars, the track, the captors, etc. is a project in itself.

 ### Neural network